Wars Behind Closed Doors

 This is the reality of alternative dispute resolution (ADR) — all hearings, whether conciliation, mediation, arbitration or adjudication, take place behind closed doors and in total confidence, with no public access, no reporters, and gagging clauses common.
 No ‘verdicts’ are published — in fact, only the parties to a dispute and their representatives are aware of the existence of the dispute.

 The confidentiality of the ADR process is something that we as professional practitioners are obliged to take very seriously.
 But confidentiality brings both positive and negative effects, not just for parties to the process but the construction industry at large.

 The positive effects are, firstly, that parties can wash their dirty linen safe in the knowledge that the public will never know the outcome of the dispute nor their private business and its commercially sensitive information.

 Secondly, ADR has the benefit of having a construction industry expert sitting in the chair to assist in resolving disputes in this most complex field.

 Thirdly, the final, heavy-duty tier of ADR is arbitration, and it is both final and binding.
 The dispute is over.
-No appeal, no challenges and, most important, no additional costs to the parties (the only exception being in a very limited set of circumstances of misconduct by the Arbitrator, for which there has yet to be a successful application to the High Court under the 2010 Arbitration Act).
+No appeal, no challenges and, most important, no additional costs to the parties.
 Arbitration gives closure to commercial entities in dispute, allowing them to move on with their business.